mitranim/atril/src-docs/html/mold.md

 transformations, and append the result to the template element itself.
 The mold's "output" is the resulting `childNodes` of the template element.

-When a mold is constructed, and every time it's phased, the framework checks the template's contents to see if they need to be recompiled.
+When a mold is constructed, and every time it's phased, the library checks the template's contents to see if they need to be recompiled.
 Any custom elements, custom attributes, or molds in the output are automatically activated.
 Then the contents are synced to the real DOM.
 The template element itself is not included